UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 to look at the history of the entire project.

 Let's look closer at each one in the next few slides.

+* The material of this chapter is based the course DSCI 521: Computing Platforms for Data Science from the UBC Master of Data Science.

 ---